buildgal/codeQuiz/README.md

 ## Differences from Acceptance Criteria
 I created a next button for the user.
 This will allow the user to see if the answer they selected is correct or incorrect before moving on the the next question.

+## Count
+The count currently only accuratelycounts the correct answers.

+## Timer
+The code from the timer is framed based off the tomato time from the class work.

 ## Live Link

 CodeQuiz [https://buildgal.github.io/codeQuiz/]